sunghol-ece/418-final-project/PROPOSAL.md

 ## Summary

 The current implementation of parallel fuzzing in AFL is only limited to synchronizing the seeds over multiple independent instances of AFL.
 Some number of papers exist on improving the parallelization of AFL; we are going to implement one such improvement, based on [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8668503).
+The aim of the project is to achieve similar if not better performance described in the paper.

 ## Background